phil-blain/CICE-Consortium-About-Us-wiki/FAQ-(Frequently-Asked-Questions).md

 ### Consortium membership
 Who can be a CICE Consortium Member?

 **A:** Initially, Consortium Members are the entities (agencies or institutions) that are contributing in-kind FTE funding to support the CICE model as part of the Consortium.
 Each entity is responsible for maintaining part of the code and assisting others to incorporate new code developments.
-In 2017, Consortium Members are
+In 2019, Consortium Members are

 DOE Los Alamos National Laboratory
+DMI Danish Meteorological Institute
 DoD Naval Postgraduate School
 DoD Naval Research Laboratory, Stennis Space Center
-Environment and Climate Change Canada
+ECCC Environment and Climate Change Canada
 NOAA Geophysical Fluid Dynamics Laboratory
 NOAA National Weather Service
 NSF National Center for Atmospheric Research